benax-rw/Face-Recognition/README.md

 5. OpenCV Documentation, link: http://docs.opencv.org/3.0-beta/doc/py_tutorials/py_tutorials.html

 ## Tips
-- If you don't understand what the code do, I already comments it line by line.
+- If you don't understand what the code do, I already comment it line by line.
 - You also can Google the syntax, and read the explanation from OpenCV Documentation.
 - Feel free to ask me through my email: nazmiasri95@gmail.com